Skip to content

 A business is covering many common areas in both CRM and SRM.
 That is not surprising, as conceptually, the same protagonists are in play, but with their roles reversed.
 With CRM, you are managing relationships with customers you supply, while with SRM, you are concerned with suppliers to whom you are a customer.
 Let’s look at some of the commonalities:

-Basic information - whether you are concerned with customers or suppliers, you need easy access to the basics such as main contact names and their telephone / email details, company data for invoicing and tax purposes and due diligence information.
+Whether you are concerned with customers or suppliers, you need easy access to the basics such as main contact names and their telephone / email details, company data for invoicing and tax purposes and due diligence information.
 The latter might have some variations between customer and supplier data.
 For example, credit checks for customers and quality management verification for suppliers.

-Supply agreements - any business transaction involves the supply of goods or services in exchange for some remuneration.
+Any business transaction involves the supply of goods or services in exchange for some remuneration.
 Both parties need to have absolute clarity on the what, where, when and how much of these transactions.
 This information might be in the form of a frame agreement for regular provision of goods and services, or one-off purchase orders.

-Quality management - supply chain issues happen from time to time.
+Supply chain issues happen from time to time.
 If you are the supplier, these can expose you to the risk of losing your customer, facing some sort of claim, suffering reputational damage or all three.
 If you are the customer in a B2B relationship, the consequences can be equally severe if the problem affects your ability to meet your own customers’ expectations.
 The point is supply chain issues can hurt all parties and benefit nobody.
 Both CRM and SRM incorporate checks, audits and scorecards to monitor performance and alert all parties to any issues with minimal delay.
 This mitigates the potential consequences by allowing the parties to take early corrective action.

-SRM is a win winEverything to gain and nothing to lose
+SRM is a win win

 CRM and SRM deliver benefits when properly managed.
 In fact, it’s fair to say they both deliver a win/win to all parties and have no downside.
 If we now focus on the SRM end of the telescope, we can specifically outline the following advantages that come from investing in an effective SRM solution.

-Reduced costs - setting up supplier agreements and keeping them current takes up management and administration time, all of which adds up to costs that directly affect the bottom line.
+Setting up supplier agreements and keeping them current takes up management and administration time, all of which adds up to costs that directly affect the bottom line.
 Clarity and transparency reduce operating costs and delays.
 They also lead to a closer working relationship that delivers long-term cost savings to both parties, with reduced likelihood of the quality problems that can ultimately force a buyer to look elsewhere.

-Better efficiency - more information gives suppliers a better understanding of what their customers need and why.
+More information gives suppliers a better understanding of what their customers need and why.
 That allows them to meet customer requirements more effectively, improving operational efficiency.
 It also means that when problems do arise, they can be solved more effectively and with minimal impact on the end consumer.

-Minimised price volatility - right now, we are only too well aware of the devastating effect price volatility can have on individuals, companies and industries.
 Effective SRM takes a long-term approach and makes it easier for the parties to agree fixed pricing structures and scale economies through long-term contracts, minimum purchase amounts and so on.
 It means both parties know where they stand, and also benefits end-users who will not be faced with sudden price hikes in the face of market uncertainty.

-Outsourcing opportunities - SRM can sometimes open the door to new opportunities that bring mutual benefit.
+SRM can sometimes open the door to new opportunities that bring mutual benefit.
 For example, closer coordination between the parties might lead to aspects of supply chain management such as inventory control being entirely outsourced to the supplier.

-Read about The 5 Advantages with SRM Software
+Read about The 5 Advantages with SRM Software.

-SRM in action
+SRM in Action

 The concept of SRM makes plenty of sense to everyone.
 But stakeholders sometimes want to see more than the theoretical benefits.
 So let’s cast aside those MBA text books and look at a couple of real world examples.